 The only butterflies I see at home are monarchs (rarely), the little white ones, and red & navy ones.
 The butterflies here were so vibrant and beautiful.
 That’s not to say common butterflies aren’t beautiful, I have a monarch tattoo after all!
 These were just so unique and unlike any I’ve ever seen in real life before.

-If you want to go to ZSL, then I would recommend the butterfly habitat – and while you’re there check out the snake tank from the first Harry Potter!
+If you want to go to ZSL, then I would recommend the butterfly habitat – and while you’re there check out the snake tank from the first Harry Potter movie!

-The Royal Botanic Gardens are a bit inconvenient to get to, as it’s 30 minutes outside of London, but it’s not too hard to get there!
+The Royal Botanic Gardens are a bit inconvenient to get to, as it’s 30 minutes outside of London.
+It shouldn’t be not too hard to get there; it’s just not quick.
 Transport in London is so efficient and easy that you can get anywhere with almost no hassle.

 The Botanic gardens in Kew have over 50,000 kinds of plants!
 The Princess of Wales Conservatory is a huge greenhouse with 10 controlled climate zones.
 From carnivorous plants like the Venus flytrap and pitcher plants to prickly cacti and bright orchids, it’s a journey through the world’s tropics.